briacp/omegat-tokenizer-voikko/README.md

 * The Voikko dictionnaries (which can be [downloaded there](https://www.puimula.org/htp/testing/voikko-snapshot-v5/)) must be placed in the `$HOME/.omegat/voikko/dicts` directory.

-Once everything is installed, open your project in OmegaT, select  Project / Properties /
+Once everything is installed, open your project in OmegaT, select  Project / Properties / Source Language Tokenizer

-### Windows
+### Windows library install

 * Download the dll corresponding to your to you system (win32 or win64) from this page: https://www.puimula.org/htp/testing/voikko-sdk/win-crossbuild/libvoikko-4.1.1+win1/

 * Copy the `libvoikko-1.dll` file in the folder `%APPDATA%\OmegaT\voikko`.

-* Add the property `"-Djna.library.path=%APPDATA%\omegat\voikko"` to the OmegaT command line.

 ## License